codethor0/human-behaviour-convergence/.github/AUTO_MERGE_SETUP.md

 **Path:** Repository Settings → Security → Dependabot → Auto-merge

-- ✅ Enable "Allow auto-merge"
+- [OK] Enable "Allow auto-merge"
-- ✅ Enable "Merge only when CI is green"
+- [OK] Enable "Merge only when CI is green"
-- ✅ Enable "Merge only when diff is non-breaking"
+- [OK] Enable "Merge only when diff is non-breaking"

 **Note:** These settings are configured via `.github/dependabot.yml` and the branch hygiene workflow.